magnus-eriksson/entity/README.md

 // Returns: 1337
 ```

-You can also define what property should be used as the array key, making it an associated array.
+You can also define what property should be used as the array key, making it an associative array.

 ```php
 $heroes = Hero::make($dataset, 'id');